18Mori/18Mori/README.md

 ## 📝 Fun Facts

-- I love making life easier with code—whether it’s tracking calories, managing events, or building portfolios.
+- I love making life easier with code.
 - My style: Practical, minimalist interfaces with a focus on usability.
 - I’m always looking out for ways to improve—suggestions are welcome!